 - In March 2017, Gillian was a panelist at the World of Tomorrow conference in Islamabad, Pakistan.
 Gillian spoke on the panel “Art Without Boundaries” alongside four others, including the driving force behind Pakistan’s well-known truck art and Pakistani dance legend, Ms. Sheema Karmani. (@SOTEvents on Twitter and Facebook).

 - In 2017, Gillian recorded two seasons of an original podcast “It’s an artful life!”
-For this, she interviewed 24 people from all over the world on how they engage with art on a daily basis.
-During the 2020 Coronavirus pandemic, she released a special 8 episode season talking specifically to artists on their experience.
+For this, she interviewed 24 people from all over the world and all kinds of industries on how they engage with art on a daily basis.
+During the 2020 Coronavirus pandemic, she released a special 8 episode season talking specifically to Pakistani artists on their experience.